AFM-SPM/TopoStats/docs/advanced/disordered_tracing.md

 ### Disordered Segment Statistics

-An `branch_statistics.csv` file is produced for each image which measures the following metrics from each segment in each pruned skeleton:
+A `branch_statistics.csv` file is produced for each image which measures the following metrics from each segment in each pruned skeleton:

 | Column Name          | Description                                                                                                                | Data Type |